ylmzelff/terrarium/README.md

 ## Tooling (MCP Servers)

 To standardize tool usage among different model providers, we employ an MCP server using FastMCP.
 Each environment has their own set of MCP tools that are readily available to the agent with the functionality of permitting certain tools by the communication protocol.
-Some examples of environment tools are MeetingScheduling -> schedule_meeting(.), PersonalAssistant -> choose_outfit(.), and SmartGrid -> schedule_task(.).
+Some examples of environment tools are MeetingScheduling -> attend_meeting(.), PersonalAssistant -> choose_outfit(.), and SmartGrid -> assign_source(.).

 ## Logging